Master’s Degree Program

 All students must have an academic advisor and an approved degree plan.
 These are based upon the student’s choice of concentration, Dynamic Systems & Controls (DSC), Manufacturing & Design Innovation (MDI), Mechanics & Materials (MM), Thermal & Fluid Sciences (TFS).
 Courses taken without advisor approval will not count towards the 33 semester-hour requirement.
 Successful completion of an approved course of studies leads to the M.S.M.E. degree.

-The doctoral program is offered as a part of a unique collaboration with the University of Texas at Arlington.
-The educational objective of the joint doctoral program is to prepare talented doctoral students for careers in which they will create new technologies and processes for the design, manufacturing, and operation of components and systems involving mechanical function (e.g., motion, structural, thermal, fluidic) at all size scales.
+The educational objective of the mechanical engineering doctoral program is to prepare talented doctoral students for careers in which they will create new technologies and processes for the design, manufacturing, and operation of components and systems involving mechanical function (e.g., motion, structural, thermal, fluidic) at all size scales.
 Given the key enabling role of mechanical engineering in all areas of technology, the graduates of this program will be technical leaders in emerging and existing industry in Texas, the Nation, and the world.